 Pupils have two hours of PE per week, taught in single sex groups.

 |Boys activities||Girls activities|

 We follow AQA 4890 GCSE Physical Education Syllabus.
 There is only one tier of entry in physical education.
 The course is divided into two distinct areas: Unit 1 Knowledge and understanding for the active participant (40%), Unit 2 The active participant (40%).
 Unit 1 is the theory part of the course which is examined at the end of Year 11.
 Unit 2 is controlled assessment units in three practical activities, which the pupils chose to be assessed in.

 GCSE PE practical lessons are taught in single sex groups.

 GCSE PE theory is taught in mixed sex ability groups.

-Indoors: Gymnasium (with climbing wall), Fitness Suite, The school hall is also used in inclement weather.
+The school hall is also used in inclement weather

-The curriculum in Year 7, 8 and 9 is fundamentally about enjoying physical education, developing skills and understanding the benefits of leading a healthy lifestyle.
-This provides an excellent platform for GCSE physical education.
+The curriculum in Year 7-9 is fundamentally about enjoying physical education through performing and working hard to improve skills and techniques, this provides an excellent platform for GCSE physical education.